Next time you’re looking for a caffeine boost, head to one of the best independent coffee shops in Leeds.

 With two venues now open in Leeds, Kapow has become a favourite with coffee-lovers.
 They like to do things their own way, so alongside the usual flat whites and lattes, made using beans from Union Coffee, you can expect a few intriguing options.
 They use Artemis Coffee to make the Nitro Cold Brew, which is laid on over ice while the Matcha Green Tea Latte is well worth trying.
 Alongside your cuppa, they do an enticing selection of sandwiches, salads and sweet treats so you might want to hang around to make the most of it.

 Kapow Coffee, 44 The Calls, Leeds, West Yorkshire, LS2 7EW and 15 Thornton’s Arcade, Leeds, West Yorkshire, LS1 6LQ.

 North Star Cafe and General Store

-North Star was the city’s first micro-roaster, and you’ll find their delicious, locally roasted beans in coffee shops across the north, but now they’ve opened their own little cafe at Leeds Dock.
-It sits side-by-side with the roastery, so you’ll be able to try two of their single origin espressos, as well as one of their expertly made filter coffees, just metres from where they were made.
-They’ll also have loose tea, craft beer, gin and coffee-inspired cocktails – and they’re teaming up with Noisette Bakehouse to serve up a menu of delicious morsels.
+North Star was the city’s first micro-roaster, and you’ll find their delicious, locally roasted beans in coffee shops across the country, but they have their own little cafe at Leeds Dock.
+It sits side-by-side with the roastery, so you’ll be able to try two of their single-origin espressos, as well as one of their expertly made filter coffees, just metres from where they were made.
+They’ll also have loose tea, craft beer, gin and coffee-inspired cocktails – and they team up with Noisette Bakehouse to serve up a menu of delicious morsels.

 North Star Cafe and General Store, The Boulevard, Leeds Dock, Leeds, West Yorkshire, LS10 1PZ.